The question of I'm doing Whole30 "Do I Need to Start Over" comes up quite frequently with Whole30iers, even though the rules are very clear.

 If you want a support group in the form of a Facebook Group, you can join the Facebook Group Whole30 Recipes, Meals and Gentle Support.

-This is Facebook group filled with dedicated members and admin that will keep you accountable, support you and keep you on track in a gentle sort of way.
+This Facebook group community is filled with dedicated members and admin that will keep you accountable, support you and keep you on track in a gentle sort of way.

 If you are looking for accountability, you will be able to find an accountability partner in the Facebook Group Whole30 Recipes, Meals and Gentle Support.

-Just look for the monthly "Accountability Poll Post", where members indicate when they are starting and search for an accountability partner.
+Just look for the monthly "Accountability Poll Post", (available during high diet months, e.g. January) where members indicate when they are starting and search for an accountability partner.

-Surviving a Birthday Party or Special Occasion on Whole30
+Surviving Whole30 at a Birthday Party or Special Occasion

 Surviving a party can be difficult.
-You can't escape the non-compliant food like pizza, pasta, chips, beer, etc..
+You can't escape the non-compatible food like pizza, pasta, chips, beer, etc..

 You do have choices and remember you are only doing this for 30 days.
 If you can muster up the courage, tell your friends and family that you are on Whole30 and you are "trying something new".
 Another option is you can just avoid the party all together.
 This, if you don't have the will power to avoid those restricted food items.